NeighborTechs

 • Large office (50+ drops): $7,500-$15,000+

-Costs vary by building type, ceiling access, and local labor rates.
+Costs vary significantly by building type, ceiling access, conduit requirements, and local labor rates.
+A drop ceiling office is straightforward.
+A concrete warehouse with no existing infrastructure is a much bigger job.

 DIY vs Professional Installation

 While running a single Ethernet cable is a weekend project, business cabling should always be professionally installed.
-Proper cable management, testing, labeling, and certification ensure reliability and pass inspection.
+Here's why:

 NeighborTechs Cabling Services

 We handle structured cabling projects nationwide — from 10-drop offices to 500+ drop warehouses.
-Every install includes testing, certification, and a warranty.
-Call (804) 408-8090 for a free quote.
+Every install includes Fluke testing, certification documentation, and a warranty.
+We also do re-cabling for older buildings, adding drops to existing infrastructure, and fiber optic installations.
+Call (804) 898-5939 for a free site survey and quote.

 Need Help With This?